benayat/rag-with-spring-ai/README.md

 #### Running the system
 ##### Prerequisites
-- docker
-- a running instance of ollama, with the chat and embeddings downloaded pulled, and chat model running.
+- docker, make sure to login to dockerhub.

 ##### Running
-Clone the repo, and run `docker-compose up`.
+simply download the file "docker-compose.yml" and run `docker-compose up`.